-Using these options, you can configure your firewall to allow your service provider's host on the outside to connect to the firewall and pass news via NNTP to your news machine on the inside network.
-You can also route all internal requests for whois lookups to a specific whois server on the outside network.
+Using these options for the plug proxy, you could configure your firewall to allow your service provider's host on the outside to connect to the firewall and pass news via NNTP to your news machine on the inside network.
+You could also route all internal requests for whois lookups to a specific whois server on the outside network.